ARTH 1001 - Introduction to Art History and Visual Culture

 Module 3 (weeks 9-12)

-Specific Course RequirementsStudents are required to miss no more than 3 of the weekly seminars to pass the course (unless documentation of a medical condition or Access Plan provided) and are permitted to attend alternative seminars as required.
+Specific Course RequirementsStudents are required to miss no more than three tutorials to pass the course (unless documentation of a medical condition or Access Plan is provided to the Course Coordinator or Tutor).

 The University's policy on Assessment for Coursework Programs is based on the following four principles: